cyclus/cyclus.github.com/source/devdoc/make-models/main.rst

 Introduction
 ------------

-The current code in `branches/paul-branch` has support for Markets, Facilities and Regions and loadable modules.
+*Cyclus* employs a Region-Institution-Facility hierarchy in simulations.
+Additionally, Resources are traded amonst the simulation agents via Markets.
 The instructions here will describe both how to add specific modules within those types, as well as how to extend this to other types of loadable modules.

 Creating New Models of the Existing Types